Jigusheng/SynaPrune/README.md

 ## Prevention ways

 1. Penalty and regularisation techniques.
 By imposing a penalty function that penalizes the $\frac{\partial loss}{\partial y}$ in the neural network, and also stabilizing the weights to prevent them from getting too small due to penalty function, we would be able to continue update the parameters even though $\frac{\partial loss}{\partial y} = 0$ with respect to reconstruction loss.
 Limitation: Nevertheless, it still has the probability to get stuck in local minima if penalty loss gradients cancel each other out.
-Hence, it is to be used with suitable activation functions such as Relu, Elu, etc. to overcome small local minimas.
+Hence, it is to be used with suitable activation functions such as Relu, Elu, etc.  and also optimizers such as Momentum and ADAM to overcome small local minimas.
-2. Adding Noise to weights.
-By adding an amount of noise proportional to the magnitude of weights, we could prevent the total cancellation of intemediate gradients, thus preventing being trapped in local minima.
-However, in most situations, it could just be hovering inside local minimas, rather than overcoming it.
-3. A new backpropgation method.
-Since local minima problem stems from summation hence cancellation of intermediate gradients, it may be wiser to use root-mean-square as a better representation of loss gradient with respect to $\theta$ for the whole dataset.
-(Still experimenting...)

-Final confirmation:
-A Loss update with Devarg function to completely eliminate local minima problem when the model is trained on only a single data, but still could suffer from vanishing gradient problem and not update as much if chosen activation functions like Sigmoid, Tanh.
-For the whole dataset, instead of averaging the individual loss gradients wrt parameters throughout whole dataset,